 The University Library plays an important role in supporting students' research and academic careers.
-You can contact your nursing liaison librarian by phone at 306-966-1496 or by email at megan.kennedy@usask.ca for all your library related needs including finding and using resources such as developing search strategies for literature reviews, developing your research questions, etc.
+You can contact Kevin Read, your nursing liaison librarian for help with finding and using library resources, developing research questions, and creating search strategies for assignments or research projects.
+You can reach Kevin by email at kevin.read@usask.ca

-Students are strongly encouraged to make an appointment with the librarian to take advantage of this service.
+Students are strongly encouraged to make an appointment with Kevin to take advantage of this service.